RNAS Culham: Closure

 HMS Hornbill was ‘paid off’ on Saturday 30 May 1953 and the airbase was put into Reserve Airfield Status.
 The following year it was then moved to Care and Maintenance Status, remaining so between 1954 - 59.
 From March 1956 it was used as an Admiralty Storage Depot.

 Post Royal Navy and current use

 The United Kingdom Atomic Energy Authority identified Culham as a site for the construction of a purpose built laboratory for plasma physics and fusion research, in the late 1950s.
 Construction of the Culham Laboratory (as previously known) was started in the early 1960s and the facility was officially opened in 1965.
-Now known as Culham Science Centre, the current research programme is through the Culham Centre for Fusion Energy (CCFE).
-The Joint European Torus (JET) nuclear fusion project is based at the site.
+Now known as Culham Campus, the current research programme is through the Culham Centre for Fusion Energy (CCFE).
+The Joint European Torus (JET) nuclear fusion project is based at the site and is now (2026) in decommissioning phase.